Xeno51/Xeno51.github.io/content/publication/preprint/index.md

 publication: ""
 publication_short: ""

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: We present a new simulation-secure quantum oblivious transfer (QOT) protocol based on one-way functions in the plain model.
+With a focus on practical implementation, our protocol surpasses prior works in efficiency, promising feasible experimental realization.
+We address potential experimental errors and their correction, offering analytical expressions to facilitate the analysis of the required quantum resources.
+Technically, we achieve simulation security for QOT through an equivocal and relaxed-extractable quantum bit commitment.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
-- Large Language Models
+- Quantum Cryptography
+- Quantum Oblivious Transfer

 featured: true